Kesin11/Firestore-simple/README.md

 ```

 ## Generics of `FirestoreSimple.collection`
 `FirestoreSimple.collection<T, S>` has two of the type arguments `T` and `S`.
-If property names of `T` and property names of the document in firestore as same, you no longer to need `S`. firestore-simple provide auto completion and restriction in most methods by using `T`.
+If property names of `T` and property names of the document in Firestore as same, you no longer to need `S`. firestore-simple provide auto completion and restriction in most methods by using `T`.

-On the other hand, if property names of the document in firestore are different from `T`, you need to assign` S` that has same property names as the document in firestore.
+On the other hand, if property names of the document in Firestore are different from `T`, you need to assign `S` that has same property names as the document in firestore.

 ```ts
 // T: A type that firestore-simple types automatically after fetch.